Inbound sales is the process that aims to constantly nurture your customers, so they can finally become your product’s ambassadors.

 There are several ways to learn your buyer persona.

 First, observe how your leads and customers interact with your website.

 What pages receive the most frequent visits?
 What content interests your potential buyers the most?
 Do they encounter any difficulties when browsing your website?

-Clear communication, the structure that is easy to follow, useful information and simple navigation make your website attractive.
+Clear communication, a structure that is easy to follow, useful information, and simple navigation make your website attractive.
 Plus, it encourages your potential buyer to learn more about your product.

 Second, conduct some surveys with your current clients and check your website’s and social media analytics.
 Coordinate your research with the inbound marketing department to determine your buyer persona.

 Once you’ve collected all the necessary information, it’s time to create your buyer persona profile.
 Be as specific as you can.
 Use the location, age, job title, interests, and the rest of the details that you’ve gathered on your potential buyer.

 Align inbound sales and marketing teams